allpix-squared/allpix-squared/doc/usermanual/05_geometry_detectors/02_models.md

 A detector model contains default values for all parameters.
 Some parameters like the sensor thickness can however vary between different detectors of the same model.
 To allow for easy adjustment of these parameters, models can be specialized in the detector configuration file introduced in [Section 3.3](../03_getting_started/03_detector_configuration.md).
-All model parameters, except the type parameter and the support layers, can be changed by adding a parameter with the exact same key and the updated value to the detector configuration.
+All model parameters, except the type parameter and the support layers, can be changed by adding a parameter with the same key and the updated value to the detector configuration.
 The framework will then automatically create a copy of this model with the requested change.